tomaszwnorowski/spring-kotlin-gradle-seed/README.md

 * :shower: clean separation between part of the module that is intended to be used by the client code and internal implementation
 * :rocket: faster built time of the whole project when changes impact only the implementation of the module
 * :electric_plug: allows to easily swap in/out different implementation (e.g. replace embedded implementation with a call to http service)

+## :computer: REST API
+Although it may be feasible to divide each module into three distinct components, namely API, implementation, and protocol, instead of the recommended two components, this approach may result in an unnecessary burden for small to medium-sized projects.
+Some cross-cutting concerns, such as security, tracing, and monitoring, benefit from looking at the REST API as a whole.
+Moreover, from an API client perspective, it's desirable to interact with a API that is consistent in terms of naming conventions, versioining and error handling rather than be surprised that separate parts of the API behave differently.
+Furthermore, by running tests of multiple modules in parallel, it is possible to encounter issues with starting servers on the same port, sharing or excessively utilizing system resources.
+Therefore, it is recommended to begin with a single REST API module that aggregates and exposes other modules.